- Fulfill all academic prerequisites

 - Eight semester hours (12 quarter hours) of General Biology or Zoology with laboratory.

-- Eight semester hours (12-quarter hours) with laboratory.
-Sufficient prerequisite mathematics should be taken as well as High School Physics
+- Sufficient prerequisite mathematics should be taken as well as High School Physics.

 - Three semester hours of credit in literature may be used to satisfy part of this requirement if the course description confirms that writing was integral to the course.

 The School of Dentistry utilizes the Associated American Dental Schools Application Services (AADSAS).
 This service is available to all students applying to dental schools participating in the application service.
 When you use AADSAS, you complete just one application.
-Applications are available from June 1 through February 1 of each year.
+Applications are available from June through February 1 of each year.
 Simply visit the American Dental Education Association's (ADEA) website to submit your electronic application.
 A non-refundable application fee of $75.00 (U.S. currency, money order) is due at the time of application and should be sent directly to the School of Dentistry , along with a 2”x2” photograph with the applicant's signature and AADSAS ID number on back.